chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 bucket holding your CloudTrail events, clicking "Events" under the "Properties" tab, and then removing the notification.

+The current revision of this Lambda works with Elasticsearch version 6.8.
+The index creation code uses a "document type" that is incompatible with Elasticsearch 7.x or AWS OpenSearch.
+Updates are in the queue.

 # Building and Deploying